PostDoctoral Researchers

 Dimitris Vasias

-Dimitris is an undergraduate student in the Department of Psychology at Panteion University of Social and Political Sciences.
+Dimitris has a Bachelor’s degree from the Department of Psychology at Panteion University of Social and Political Sciences.
 He is interested in the field of Cognitive and Developmental Psychology.
 In the future, he hopes to be able to combine the scientific field of psychology with the art of acting and the applied field of education.
 For his bachelor thesis he is going to focus on the effect of stress on time perception.

 Georgia Koupriza